Updated September 2020

 Adoption/guardianship assistance payments are made on or before the first of each month.
 These payments can be released via check or direct deposit.
-To request direct deposit, or to make a change to the direct deposit account, see http://doa.alaska.gov/dof/epay/adopt.html
+To request direct deposit, or to make a change to the direct deposit account, see http://doa.alaska.gov/dof/epay/adopt.html The 2018 payment calendar.

 29. What else differentiates Alaska’s adoption assistance program from others around the country?

 Alaska places a high value on maintaining cultural connections for children who have been adopted.
 Subsidies can be negotiated to include meeting the individual child’s special need for assistance with maintaining existing connections with birth relatives and with their culture.

 Alaska Legal Sources